 - Orange wedge for garnish; a grapefruit wedge also works well!

 - In a large wine glass add the ice and then the sparkling wine

 - Add the Campari and red vermouth

 - Give one stir so as not to stir out all the bubbles!

 - Garnish with the orange wedge

 The Spritz is the most easy-going aperitivo cocktail, probably the most popular one in Italy, and my personal favorite (apart from a simple glass of prosecco).
 It’s also feels the least like a real cocktail – more like wine-y juice.

 Aperol is another brand of bitters – like Campari, but much more chilled-out.
 It’s the easy-drinking one, with a grapefruit-y flavor, a bright, playful synthetic orange color and only about 11% alcohol.
-It’s from the town of Padua, in the Veneto region (of northeastern Italy) and has been around since 1919.
-(You can order Aperol on Amazon here, or look for it at a local liquor store.)

 The Aperol Spritz was invented in Venice, by adding the local bitter (Aperol) to a traditional Austrian white wine spritzer.
 The Venetians originally garnished the drink with a green olive instead of an orange slice, although I rarely see that now in Italy.